MichaelCurrin/workflow-builder/index.md

         paths-ignore:
           - "**.md"
     ```
 - `main.yml` - Similar to above but still watches for changes in markdown files outside the `docs` directory.
 Such as if you have a static site with markdown content in the root of the repo.
+It might be sufficient to just do `docs/`.
     ```yaml
     on:
       push: